Fórum Internacional Software Livre: FISL 9.0

-The 2008 edition had more than 7417 registered people coming from 21 countries[5].
-It became acknowledged by the presence of companies such as Sun Microsystems, Google and Intel and of personalities such as Linux International´ Jon "maddog" Hall and Louis Suarez-Potts from OpenOffice.org.
+The 2008 edition had more than 7417 registered people coming from 21 countries.
+It became acknowledged by the presence of companies such as Sun Microsystems, Google and Intel and of personalities such as Linux International's Jon "maddog" Hall and Louis Suarez-Potts from OpenOffice.org.
 The event was carried on at the PUCRS Convention Center (PUCRS).

 FISL 8.0

 The 2007 edition hosted the presence of companies such as Sun Microsystems, IBM and Intel and people like Jon "maddog" Hall from Linux International, X.Org's Keith Packard, Sun's Simon Phipps and Louis Suarez-Potts from OpenOffice.org.
-It harboured 5363 participants[6].
+It harboured 5363 participants.
 The event happened at FIERGS Convention Center.
 19 mobilizing activities to fisl 8.0 were carried on, among free software events, speeches, promotions, courses and institutional visits, between various Brazilian cities.

 Among the outstanding attractions it may be quoted the participation of the educational coordinator from OLPC (One Laptop per Child) at the UFRGS Laboratory of Cognitive Studies Léa Fagundes, who introduced a prototype of the laptop developed for public school children.
 Paul Singer National Secretary of Solidarity Economy at the Ministry of Work and Employment and Edgar Piccino, from the Institute of IT, cabinet of the President of the Republic made a speech based on parallels between solidarity economy the development model of free software.
 In the panel "Digital Communication and the Building of the Commons: viral networks, open spectra and the new ways of regulation" the sociologist Sérgio Amadeu da Silveira, journalist Gustavo Gindre and Intervozes member João Brant and Jon "maddog" Hall debated the deep changes that digital technologies impose to the telecommunications sector.

 FISL 7.0

 2006 edition happened from 19 to 22, April, and was marked by the presence of Richard Stallman and discussions around GPLv3.
 It is important to remark the discussions about digital inclusion, technical speeches about software usage and community meetings about communication and popular participation.
 More information can be found at the fisl 7.0 website.

 A total of 3.385 people (83,82% men and 12,67% women), 445 speakers, 119 journalists and 550 exhibitors.
-Speakers from 10 countries participated [7].
+Speakers from 10 countries participated.